Brainy0789/BScript/docs/Functions.md

 }
 ````

-Returned functions can be set to as variables or the Single String.
+Returned functions can be set to as variables.

 ````
 a=addOne 1; //a equals 2 now.

-str someStringFunction str; //This does whatever this string function does
 ````

 Functions can do a lot, and since I'm nice I'll provide some functions you can put into your own code!